GameHerobrine/nquake/README.md

 The system specific stuff is in vid_nspire.c sys_nspire.c and sys_nspires.S.
-The Video driver is unspectacular, it just sets the PL111 controller to palette mode and copies the screen buffer to it upon request.
+The Video driver is unspectacular, it just sets 320x240 8bit palette mode through the lcd interface and copies the screen buffer to it upon request.
 The System functions are somewhat more interesting as IO appears to be slow on the Nspire so the routine that reads the keyboard state is of some value.
 The assembler functions are used to either align the stack to 8 byte as the ARM EABI requires ( which Ndless does not seem to do ) so functions that take 8 byte datatypes work ( printf with doubles and the like ) or